-Granny is waiting for Missy in the study.
-She doesn’t know if she’s more worried than angry at her.
+Granny is pacing to and fro in the study, waiting for Missy.
+She is more than angry, but she doesn’t know if it’s because she’s worried about where her sister is heading with her experiments.
 She really thought her sister would have abandoned her lifelong wish to become a Zombie Master.
-She hasn’t done anything suspicious since their arrival in Midnight Hollow, but then again she remembers Missy talking about a scientific project with Dr. Franke at Fascinating Facts Observatory, and about access to the hospital morgue…
+She hasn’t done anything suspicious since their arrival in Vulturu… But then she remembers Missy talking about a scientific project with Dr. Franke at Fascinating Facts Observatory, and about access to the hospital morgue…

 Why does it take so long?
 I can’t wait to- The creaking of a floor board on the landing just outside the door stops her pacing.

 It’s Missy tiptoeing up to her room, making as little noise as possible.
-She has changed her mind about speaking her mind and would rather avoid a confrontation with her sister.
+She has changed her mind about speaking her opinion and would rather avoid a confrontation with her sister.

 ‘Missy?
 Is that you?’

 Missy stops with one foot in the air.
+She sighs.
+Better get this over with… ‘Yeeees.
 Of course it’s me!
 Who else could it be?
-A zombie?
-She sighs.
-Better get this over with…
+A zombie?’ she adds under her breath, pushing the door open.

-Hesitantly Missy pushes the door to the study.
-Her sister is standing in the middle of the room, a grave expression on her face.
-Granny seems utterly calm.
+Granny is standing in the middle of the room, a grave expression on her face.
+She seems utterly calm.
 Which must be a good sign.
 Or not.
-She steps in and closes the door behind her.
+Missy closes the door behind her.

 ‘I want an explanation about what you were doing, and it better be a good one!’